michaelmarty/UniDec/readme.md

 Added Estimated Area extraction to DataCollector and MetaUniDec.
 Here, it uses the peak height and FWHM to estimate the area based on the peak shape.

+Added experimental DoubleDec (Double Deconvolution) feature to the main UniDec window.

 Fixed bug with spaces in oligomer names when importing ofiles.

 Switched default native charge range to +/- 1000 from +/- 100 to work better with denatured data.

+Other bug fixes and minor changes.

 v.4.2.2